halcwb/ext-direct-mvc/README.md

 Return data from controller actions by calling one of the overriden **Json** methods.
 Actions that process form posts must be marked with `[FormHandler]` attribute.

-That's it!
-Now you can call your controller actions directly from your JavaScript code through the created stub methods.
+**That's it!** Now you can call your controller actions directly from your JavaScript code through the created stub methods.

+For more advanced configurations and usage see the Wiki(https://github.com/elishnevsky/ext-direct-mvc/wiki).